ama291/Music-Driven-Workout-App/Docs/4a-frontend-description.md

 1. Button to “Begin” collecting data
 2. Partly for the purpose of testing (2) and (3) quickly, add “Skip exercise” button that will not run the 30-second script/timer
 3. Run my Swift script to collect JSON log
-4. Display a timer to the user for 30 seconds (can be skipped for now)
+4. Display a timer to the user for 30 seconds
 5. Call processMotionData, (Scripts.fitnessTest, Scripts.log, Tests.testLog) passing a timestamp and the raw motion data
 6. Display result (API call returns string for the rate)